 Among the highlights of Smith’s years at the helm of the ASU program was notching his 100th career win, a 1-0 road victory over SWAC in-state rival Alabama A&M on Oct.
 5, 2012.

-Entering his 22nd season on the sidelines as a head coach with a career record of 160-183-12 (61-123-5 at ASU), Smith has had success with stops at Georgia State University and Mercer University.
+Smith has had success with stops at Piedmont, AUM, Georgia State and Mercer.
 His 1997 squad at Georgia State still stands as the most successful season in Panthers history, capturing the Trans America Athletic Conference Championship as well as a bid to the NCAA National Tournament, which is still GSU’s only appearance.

 During his time with the Panthers and Bears, his players garnered the TAAC Player of the Year, the TAAC Tournament MVP, the A-Sun Freshmen of the Year and NSCAA All-South.
 All totaled, he had 22 All-TAAC/A-Sun honorees along with 11 consecutive years earning the NSCAA Team Academic Award.